dry-rb/dry-cli/docsite/source/commands-with-subcommands-and-params.md

 Arguments and options can be defined for parent both commands and child commands.

+^INFO
-**Note:** If you call a command with an argument equal to the name of the subcommand, it will call the subcommand instead of the parent command.
+If you call a command with an argument equal to the name of the subcommand, it will call the subcommand instead of the parent command.
+^
 ```ruby
 #!/usr/bin/env ruby
 require "bundler/setup"